criteo/garmadon/Readme.md

 Activating Garmadon-agent on containers will provide:
 - JVM monitoring metrics
-- framework specific metrics (Spark is the only framework that benefit specific metrics for now)
+- framework specific metrics (Spark and Flink are the only framework that benefit specific metrics for now)
 - HDFS interaction metrics

 1. [Install Garmadon-forwarder](#install-garmadon-forwarder) on all cluster nodes